octo-technology/OpenTezos/docs/dapp/front.md

 ![](../../static/img/dapp/front12.png)

 A raffle just opened.
-200 tz (the reward) have been substracted from our account balance and the raffle information have been updated.
+200 tz (the reward) have been substracted from our account balance and the raffle information has been updated.

 We can try to launch a new raffle, but the transaction will fail since there is already an ongoing raffle.
 This is detected by the Temple Wallet.